DavidT3/XGA/README.md

 back into Python.
 The XSPEC interface will also run multiple fits in parallel.

 # Installing XGA
+This is a slightly more complex installation than many Python modules, but shouldn't be too difficult.
+If you're having issues feel free to contact me.

 ## The Module
 As XGA is still in a very early stage of development it hasn't been submitted to PyPi yet, as such you should clone